exit immediately on failure, or if an undefined variable is used

 Dynamic pipelines

 When your source code projects are built with Buildkite Pipelines, you can write scripts in the same language as your source code, or another suitable language, that generate new Buildkite pipeline steps (in either YAML or JSON format), which you can then upload to the same pipeline using the pipeline upload step.
-These additional dynamically generated pipeline steps are run on the same Buildkite Agent, as part of the same pipeline build, and will appear as their own steps in your pipeline builds.
+These additional dynamically generated pipeline steps are run on the same Buildkite agent, as part of the same pipeline build, and will appear as their own steps in your pipeline builds.
 This provides you with the flexibility to structure your pipelines however you require.

-For example, the following code snippet is an executable shell script that generates a list of parallel test steps based upon the test/*
+For example, the following code snippet is an executable shell script that generates a list of parallel test steps based upon the test/* directory within your repository:

 #!/bin/bash